-The Australian Drinking Water Guidelines undergoes rolling revision to ensure it represents the latest scientific evidence on good quality drinking water.
+The Australian Drinking Water Guidelines undergo rolling revision to ensure they represent the latest scientific evidence on good quality drinking water.
 As sections of the Guidelines continue to be reviewed, this page will be updated to provide the latest information.

-The 2011 Australian Drinking Water Guidelines (ADWG) has been developed by NHMRC in collaboration with the Natural Resource Management Ministerial Council (NRMMC).
-The ADWG is designed to provide an authoritative reference to the Australian community and the water supply industry on what defines safe, good quality water, how it can be achieved and how it can be assured.
+The 2011 Australian Drinking Water Guidelines (ADWG) have been developed by the National Health and Medical Research Council (NHMRC) in collaboration with the Natural Resource Management Ministerial Council (NRMMC).
+The ADWG are designed to provide an authoritative reference to the Australian community and the water supply industry on what defines safe, good quality water, how it can be achieved and how it can be assured.
 The guidelines have been developed after consideration of the best available scientific evidence and provide a framework for good management of drinking water supplies to ensure safety at point of use.
 They address both the health and aesthetic quality aspects of supplying good quality drinking water.

 The recent update of the ADWG includes:

-Please note that the 2011 version of the ADWG are only available electronically as a bookmarked PDF.
+- The 2011 version of the ADWG is only available electronically as a bookmarked PDF.

 - Please note that when opening this document in some Internet browsers (particularly Internet Explorer and Google Chrome) bookmarks will not be displayed.
 We suggest you save a copy to your desktop to access this functionality.